ClementMichaux/Full-PHP-register/README.md

 Check if username already exists in database

 ### E-mail
-Check if e-mail is valid with regex
+Check if e-mail is valid

 ### Password
 Check length of password